Test-time Correction: An Online 3D Detection System via Visual Prompting: Test-time Correction

 \subsection{Overview}

-We convert online human feedback, \ie, clicks, boxes, or images from the Internet, into a uniform representation called ``visual prompts'', image descriptions of target objects.
+We convert various online auxiliary feedback, \ie, such as human-provided clicks and boxes, road descriptions, and misaligned detection results compared with 2D detectors, into a uniform representation called ``visual prompts'', image descriptions of missed or risky objects.
 Such image-based descriptions can cover arbitrary views of objects, including pictures taken from diverse zones, weather, timestamps, or even from out-of-domain sources such as stylized Internet images.
-Upon visual prompts, the \algname system, a recurrent framework, is designed to engage in sustained interaction with human users, continuously learning to detect and track new objects.
-As \Cref{fig:framework} (left) shows, it comprises two key components: 1) \algname-3D Detector, any 3D detector equipped with \modelname for in-context 3D detection and tracking via visual prompts, and 2) an extendable visual prompt buffer storing visual prompts of all previously missed objects, enabling continuous online error rectification.
+Based on visual prompts, the \algname system is designed as a real-time framework capable of continuously detecting and tracking risky objects, even when the raw feedback may suffer from high latency.
+As \Cref{fig:framework} (left) shows, it comprises two key components: \textit{(i)} \algname-3D Detector, any 3D detector equipped with \modelname for in-context 3D detection and tracking via visual prompts, and \textit{(ii)} an extendable visual prompt buffer storing visual prompts of all previously missed objects, enabling continuous online error rectification.

-During online inference after being deployed on cars, whenever an error occurs, \ie, miss an object, users can add the unrecognized object to visual prompt buffer by clicking on it in the image.
-The model then detects the corresponding 2D boxes based on the user-provided clicking prompt and updates the visual prompt buffer with the associated image patch.
-In subsequent frames, \algname-3D Detector leverages the stored visual prompts to detect and track previously missed 3D objects.
+During online inference after deployment in vehicles, the model can leverage auxiliary information by converting it into visual prompts and adding them to the visual prompt buffer.
+For user clicks, the model first detects the corresponding 2D boxes based on the user-provided point prompt and updates the visual prompt buffer with the associated image patch.
+For user-drawn boxes or cases involving misaligned 2D detection results, the corresponding image regions can be directly pre-processed via cropping.
+For road descriptions, relevant visual prompts can be retrieved via online search based on the provided textual descriptions. \algname-3D Detector leverages the stored visual prompts to detect and track risky 3D objects.
 This enables instant error correction and continuous improvement of 3D detection during online operation.